socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 ---

-Artifact/Template: *Container Diagram*
+Artifact/Template: *Overview Diagram*
 --------------------------------------
 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->
-also known as: Architecture Overview Diagram <!-- "The Important Stuff View" -->
+also known as: Architecture Overview Diagram , Container Diagram <!-- "The Important Stuff View" -->

-> *A container diagram provides an overview of logical and physical building blocks that are refined in other types of diagrams.
+> *A container/overview diagram provides an overview of logical and physical building blocks that are refined in other types of diagrams.
 Unlike the context diagram, it looks inside, picking up all external interfaces (with human users, with other systems).*

 ### Motivation (Addressed Information Need)
 <!--Purpose -->